Jet bomber supreme

 The Canberra was the RAF's first jet bomber and had the distinction of notching-up several other significant 'firsts' in aviation history.
 It was a Canberra that made the first-ever jet crossing of the South Atlantic in both directions.
 And in February 1951, a Canberra flown by Beamont from the UK to the USA made the first non-stop jet crossing of the Atlantic Ocean without refuelling.
 Several speed records were set by the Canberra during the London-to-New Zealand Air Race, staged in 1953.
 And in 1954, a Canberra became the British aircraft to overfly the North Pole.
 In 1956, a Canberra was the first British aircraft to be flown with thrust augmentation from a fully-controllable rocket engine (this being the de Havilland Sprite, an engine designed to temporarily augment the power of jet aircraft, either to gain higher altitude more rapidly or perform take-offs at increased weight).

 Although speed is our subject here, it should be noted that the Canberra was a formidable high-flyer that set several Absolute World Altitude Records.
 Indeed, it could fly at a higher altitude than any other bomber in the world throughout the 1950s.
-In May 1953 a Canberra fitted with Rolls-Royce Olympus turbojets in place of the standard Avons reached an altitude of 63,668 feet, then in August 1955 the Canberra raised the bar to 65,876 feet.
-In 1956 a Canberra achieved an altitude of 70,310 feet, boosted by a Napier Double Scorpion liquid-propellant rocket motor.
+In May 1953 a Canberra fitted with Rolls-Royce Olympus turbojets in place of the standard Avons reached an altitude of 63,668 feet, then in August 1955 the Canberra raised the bar, attaining 65,876 feet.
+Two years later, in 1956, a Canberra achieved an altitude of 70,310 feet, boosted by a Napier Double Scorpion liquid-propellant rocket motor.

-The success and adaptability of the Canberra's design was such that it was built in 27 versions which equipped a total of 35 RAF squadrons, and it was exported to more than 15 countries, including Australia, Argentina, Chile, Ecuador, Ethiopia, France, India, New Zealand, Pakistan, Peru, Rhodesia, South Africa, Sweden, Venezuela and West Germany.
-Canberras were built not only by English Electric but also in quantity under licence by Avro, Handley Page and Short Brothers & Harland.
+The success and adaptability of the Canberra's design was such that it was ultimately built in no fewer than 27 versions, equipping a total of 35 RAF squadrons, and it was exported to more than 15 countries, including Australia, Argentina, Chile, Ecuador, Ethiopia, France, India, New Zealand, Pakistan, Peru, Rhodesia, South Africa, Sweden, Venezuela and West Germany.
 There were trainer versions, versions optimised for reconnaissance and electronic warfare work, adaptations for target-towing duties, and even a conversion for the Martin Baker company for ejector-seat testing.

 When the Canberra was finally retired by its original operator, the RAF, in June 2006, it was 57 years after the type's first flight.
 And to this day, three Martin B-57s remain in NASA service – over 70 years after that historic first foray of Beamont's on 13 May 1949.
 It is truly incredible!